-Figure C-3: (S,s) decision rules for housing asset

-Notes: The left panel depicts the choice of housing asset h as a function of stochastic income states z, for given $(a, s{-1}, h{-1}, \lambda)$, where age a = 4, $\lambda = \lambda_H$, s{-1} and h{-1} are close to the median levels of financial and housing assets in the baseline steady state.
+FIGURE C-3.
+(S, s) decision rules for housing asset.
+Notes: The left panel depicts the choice of housing asset h as a function of stochastic income states z, for given $(a, s{-1}, h{-1}, \lambda)$, where age a = 4, $\lambda = \lambda_H$, s{-1} , and h{-1} are close to the median levels of financial and housing assets in the baseline steady state.
 The dotted red line represents the existing level of housing asset, h{-1} .
 The other three lines represent choices of housing asset in our baseline and two counterfactual economies, respectively.
 The right panel depicts the simulated paths of housing asset in three economies for a household born with zero wealth and income state 3, provided that the household survives to age 84 and experiences identical income shocks in the three economies.

-These diagrams illustrate the impact on housing choices of larger transaction costs due to stamp duty.
-In the left-panel, when stamp duty is present we see that if a household's current income is state 3 through to state 6, there is no change in their housing choice.
+current income is state 3 through to state 6, there is no change in their housing choice.
 In contrast, when stamp duty is replaced with a property or consumption tax, housing choice is only unchanged if the household is allocated to income state 4.
 If income is below this level, the household will downsize and if income exceeds this level they will upsize.
 Similarly, in the right panel we show a simulated path of housing choices under different tax systems for a household that experiences the same set of shocks.
-In the baseline case, the households makes three housing transactions over their life cycle.
-In the property and consumption tax cases the households makes five transactions.
+In the baseline case, the household makes three housing transactions over their life cycle.
+In the property and consumption tax cases, the household makes five transactions.

-C.2 Steady state comparisons: income and wealth of renters
+C.2 Steady-state comparisons: Income and wealth of renters